24,

 The

-deity of this temple is known as "Marudeeswarar" as Marudha tree (In
+deity of this temple known as "Marudeeswarar" is the Marudha tree (In

-Sanskrit Arjuna Viruksha, The Botanical name is Termanalia Arjuna) worship is
+Sanskrit Arjuna Viruksha, The Botanical name is Terminalia Arjuna) worship is

-followed in this temple which indicates that this temple in an ancient temple.
+followed in this temple which indicates that this temple is an ancient temple.

 The sculptor of Pasupatheeswarar, "A cow worshiping Lord Siva by offering

-To illustrate the information that one where controls his five senses will be
+To illustrate the information that one who controls his five senses will be

-able to understand God, a sculpture of five headed snake wearing a Lingam on
+able to understand God, a sculpture of a Five hooded snake wearing a Lingam on

 its neck is found here.
-The five head of the snake indicate the five senses
+The five hoods of the snake indicate the five senses

 while the Lingam indicates God.
 Also adding to the spirituality Goddess Lakshmi,

-Saraswati and Durgai are found together at the same sport.
+Saraswati, and Durgai are found together in the same sport.

 Senchadeswarar and the three Goddess Sivagami Amman ,